Learn About Data Diodes

 Who uses data diodes?

-Data diodes are becoming increasingly rugged and affordable, expanding their uses.
+Data diodes are ideal for all types of commercial and industrial IT and OT environments that need data visibility while maintaining high security and are becoming increasingly rugged and affordable, expanding their uses.
 They can be used to protect data from sensitive equipment and critical infrastructure control systems.
 Our current applications of data diode protection include:

 Energy and Utilities